quicwg/base-drafts/draft-ietf-quic-recovery.md

 ### Tail Loss Probe and Retransmission Timeout

-Tail loss probes and retransmission timeouts are an alarm based mechanism to recover from cases when there are outstanding retransmittable packets, but an acknowledgement has not been received in a timely manner.
+Tail loss probes and retransmission timeouts{{!RFC6298}} are an alarm based mechanism to recover from cases when there are outstanding retransmittable packets, but an acknowledgement has not been received in a timely manner.

 ### Pseudocode